YouLiLiao/vuex-electron/README.md

     import Vue from "vue"
     import Vuex from "vuex"

-    import { createPersistedState, createSharedMutations } from "vuex-electron"
+    import { createPersistedState, createSharedMutations } from "superleo-vuex-electron"

     Vue.use(Vuex)